Master of Arts in Learning and Emerging Technologies

 Elective Courses and Final Project

 You choose 4 elective courses (12 credits) to reflect your interests and to reinforce the individual focus of your degree.
 You are encouraged to use your electives to build a concentration around your final project topic.
+Many students choose to incorporate one of the advanced certificates into their master’s degree as their focus area.

 The final project can be a research thesis or a capstone project.